OogieM/LambTrackerMobile/README.md

 First module that is working is ConvertToEID which allows the look up of a sheep based on official US federal or farm tags, adding and removing tags and adding an electronic tag.

 Second module that is in works is EvaluateSheep to do customized evaluations of a sheep flock including scoring traits, weights and scrotal circumference and other measured characteristics.
-I am working toadd some user defined scored traits where the optiosn are specified by the user.
+I am working to add some user defined scored traits where the options are specified by the user.

 LookUpSheep is in process, it works for an EID tag but is failing to look up sheep based on other identification types right now.